vapor-community/sendgrid/README.md

 ### SMTPClient

-First, set up the Provider.
+First, add the provider.
 Note that the security layer and stream types are not loaded from config, and must be set in code.

 ```Swift